-Let’s all extend a warm Friday Author Feature welcome to Morgan Kegan.
-Morgan is the author of A Changeling’s Tale.
+Let’s give a hearty Friday Author Feature welcome to Claribel Ortega, author of The Skinwalker’s Apprentice.

 How long have you been writing?

 I think I began writing when I was around ten.
 I loved writing poetry and song lyrics, and I decided to pursue a career in Journalism once I got older.

 Witches have always intrigued me, and I was sitting on the subway on the way to work one day when I started writing a magical battle scene.
 I started researching witches in New York City and found so many interesting, quirky people in history and stories that were not well known, and I began crafting the story of Emerald Kipp, skinwalkers and The Timekeeper from there.
 There’s something about New York City; it has this air of magic and mystery about it, and I thought it would be really cool to set a story about witches here and try to capture that.
 There are so many hidden places, so many dark alleyways which aren’t what they seem, the city really lends itself to a fantasy novel.